Yu Hin Chun

 “The Bacteria Denim Factory” is proposed as an alternative denim production process to address water pollution from the fashion industry in China.
 Focusing on the color blue, this project aims to phase out all usage of hazardous substances during the production process.
 This project explores post-industrial metabolism through the future of denim.
 Using “Bacteria Dyeing” as the backbone, it offers a multiscale architectural proposal to rethink and redesign a new denim manufacturing process.
 This is done by identifying the new proposed yarn as the habitat of coloring bacteria rethinking machineries and spatial relationships in the factory.

-The proposed Bacteria Dyeing process (Industralize)
+Bacteria Dyeing

 Existing denim production is extremely toxic.
 To trap the iconic blue dye into the fabric, large amounts of extremely hot and chemical-laden water are used and discharged straight into the East river.
 Water treatment plants cannot cope with most of these chemicals and heavy metals like cadmium, which bypass the treatment process and enter our food chain.
 Cleaning up our landscape and our bodies is extremely difficult.
 Redesigning both the product and the production process aims to achieve zero discharge.